-This report is the combined annual reports for the periods July 2013-June 2014 and July 2014-June 2015 by the Taranaki Regional Council (the Council) on the monitoring programme associated with the resource consents held by Ballance Agri-Nutrients (Kapuni) Ltd (Ballance).
+This report is for the period July 2015 to June 2016 by the Taranaki Regional Council (the Council) on the monitoring programme associated with the resource consents held by Ballance Agri-Nutrients (Kapuni) Ltd (the Company).
 The Company operates an ammonia urea plant (the AUP) situated on Palmer Road, Kapuni, in the Kapuni catchment.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by Ballance that relate to abstractions of water in the Waingongoro and Kapuni catchments and discharges of water and effluent within the Kapuni catchment, and the air discharge permit held by Ballance to cover emissions to air from the site.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the Company that relate to abstractions of water in the Waingongoro and Kapuni catchments and discharges of water and effluent within the Kapuni catchment, and the air discharge permit held by the Company to cover emissions to air from the site.

 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
-Accordingly, the Taranaki Regional Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land, and air, and is the twenty-first and twenty-second combined annual report by the Council for the Company, and includes the twenty-sixth and twenty-seventh reports on the effects to water.
+Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
+This report discusses the environmental effects of the Company's use of water, land, and air, and is the twenty-third combined annual report by the Council for the Company, and includes the twenty-eighth report on the effects to water.